tc39/notes/es7/2017-01/jan-24.md

 #### Conclusion/Resolution

-- Stage 4 for SharedArrayBuffer! *applause*
+- Stage 4 acceptance
+  - SharedArrayBuffer

 AWB: And that's it for ES2017